Thomasville Woman's Club

 Support Our Outreach and Philanthropic Projects

-Our club sponsors the Thomasville Woman's Club Education Scholarship each year.
-Recipients are chosen from Thomasville High School, East Davidson High School, and Ledford High School.
+The Thomasville Woman's Club awards an Education Scholarship each year.
+In December of 2025, the club voted to name the scholarship after club member, Lynda Proctor.
+Recipients are chosen from Thomasville High School, East Davidson High School, Ledford High School, Private schools, Charter schools, and Home Schools in the 27360 zip code.
 Applicants apply through their local guidance counselors, and the scholarships are awarded annually in May.

 History of the Building and Organization